jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 #Person information java application

-This project is Person Information desktop application made in java-SE with database(MySQL)
+This project is Person Information desktop application made in java-SE in eclipse IDE with database(MySQL)

-//the purpose of the project is to show my implementation of some component in swing and the use of MVC design pattern then save the collected data in database and the use of serialization to save the collected data in your machine and back in again in the program
+//the purpose of the project is to show my implementation of some component in swing using MVC design pattern then save the collected data in database and the use of serialization to save the collected data in your machine by exporting it and back to the program by importing the file

+//this is my first portfolio

 how to use

 -clone this repository

 -open your xampp start the apache and mysql (for xampp instruction.)

--import persondb.sql in your database located inside the folder
+-import persondb.sql in your database located inside the folder, for not xampp user import the persondb.sql to your database manager

--open the App.java then run (PersonInformationDeskTopAppWithDatabase>src>gui>App)
+-open the LogInForm.java then run (PersonInformationDeskTopAppWithDatabase>src>gui>LogInForm.java)

----------------------------------------------------*function*---------------------------------------------------------------------
+-create a user account by going to registerform

+-then log-in

+-you can now have a own set of person information

+---------------------------------------------------*functionality*---------------------------------------------------------------------

+note:

+-user can have own set of person information

+-every user must have a unique email address

+-can insert/view/update/delete row

 Add Person panel (left side)

-note:
-always refresh and make sure you save the collection of data all data in the table once it's save the database will update

 fill up the fields in add person panel and click ok button and save it in table(right side) it will save in the table with incremented id number